-The MSc programme in Organic Agriculture and Food Systems (EUR-Organic) is a unique degree that combines high-ranking research environments with state-of-the-art knowledge from industry leaders in organic food production.
-It prepares students to develop the solutions of tomorrow.
-Students will focus on goals such as high crop yields, high animal welfare, and low environmental impact.
-They will learn how agriculture systems and current methods of food production work.
-They will focus on developing intelligent solutions to problems.
+The MSc programme in Organic Agriculture and Food Systems (EUR-Organic) is a unique degree combining high-ranking research environments with state-of-the-art knowledge from industry leaders in organic food production.
+It prepares students to develop the solutions of tomorrow focusing on goals such as high crop yields, high animal welfare, and low environmental impact.
+Students also learn how agriculture systems and current methods of food production work.

 AN INTERNATIONAL DOUBLE DEGREE

 This programme is a collaboration between four leading European universities in the field of agriculture and life sciences (Aarhus University, University of Hohenheim in Stuttgart, University of Natural Resources and Life Science in Vienna, and Warsaw University of Life Sciences).

 Students spend one year at their chosen home university and one year at their chosen host university, and receive degrees from both institutions.
 Each university takes a different thematic approach to organic food production, with Aarhus University’s specialisms including organic agriculture with a focus on animal or plant production, health, and welfare/nutrition.

 For detailed information on the different universities’ specialisms, visit www.eur-organic.eu.